Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Proposed Beamforming Design

 \subsection{Joint Optimization Algorithm}

 In this subsection, we propose the alternating algorithm as described in Algorithm~\ref{alg:algorithm_3} for joint optimization of the precoder and RIS phase shifts by putting together the results in Section~\ref{subsec:precoding} and \ref{subsec:RIS}.
 At the beginning of Algorithm~\ref{alg:algorithm_3}, the algorithm initializes the precoder and the RIS phase shifts as $\bF^{(0)}$ and $\boldsymbol{\Phi}^{(0)}$ while setting the outer iteration count $i=1$.
-Then, the algorithm computes $R_{\Sigma}$ for given $\bF^{(0)}$ to normalize the penalty term in \eqref{eq:AO_RIS}. {Recall that we set $\tau= (LM)^{-1}$ for normalization of the RIS regularization term.}
+Then, the algorithm computes $R_{\Sigma}$ for given $\bF^{(0)}$ to normalize the penalty term in \eqref{eq:AO_RIS}.

 For finding an optimal value of $\mu$, we adopt a line search method.
 With the line search, the algorithm identifies the optimal value of $\mu$ within the range of $\mu^{(i)} \in [\mu_{\rm min}, \mu_{\rm max}]$ with $T_{\mu}$ linearly spaced points and the increasing step $\Delta_{\mu}$, i.e., $\mu_{\rm max} = \mu_{\rm min} + \Delta_{\mu}(T_{\mu} - 1)$, which is updated in the outer loop.
 In the inner loop of the algorithm, the precoder is optimized by Algorithm~\ref{alg:algorithm_1} for given $\boldsymbol{\Phi}$.
 Subsequently, using Algorithm~\ref{alg:algorithm_2}, the RIS phase shifts matrix is optimized with updated $\bF$.
 We repeat these steps until either it converges or $t = t_{3, \rm max}$ in the alternating manner.
 For the convergence level, we compare the current solution with the previous solution as $\frac{|f(\bF^{(t)}, \boldsymbol{\Phi}^{(t)}) - f(\bF^{(t-1)}, \boldsymbol{\Phi}^{(t-1)})|}{f(\bF^{(t-1)}, \boldsymbol{\Phi}^{(t-1)})}$ where $f(\bF, {\boldsymbol{\Phi}})$ is the objective function of the original problem in \eqref{eq:main_problem}.
 We use this convergence level with a tolerance threshold $\varepsilon_3>0$.
 To identify the optimal value of $\mu$, the algorithm computes $f\left(\Tilde{\bF}^{(i)}, \Tilde{\boldsymbol{\Phi}}^{(i)}\right)$ at $\mu^{(i)}$.
 Consequently, the algorithm decides ${\boldsymbol{\Phi}}^{\star}$ and $\bF^{\star}$ that maximizes $f\left(\Tilde{\bF}^{(i)}, \Tilde{\boldsymbol{\Phi}}^{(i)}\right)$ for $i = 1, \cdots, N_{\mu}$.